Two teams, one last shot at glory.

 Despite goalkeeper Wilfredo Caballero having started all the previous FA Cup games, I’ve got a hunch that Conte will nevertheless start with Thibaut Courtois — it’s a similar pattern to what we saw in the League Cup, where Courtois started both legs of the semifinal.
 In defense, the only logical decision would be to choose the trio that won 4 games on the trot while conceding a mere 2 goals: Antonio Rüdiger, Gary Cahill and César Azpilicueta.

-Coming to our wing-backs, since Emerson is set to miss tomorrow’s game due to injury, there isn’t really a lot of choice in this department and thus Victor Moses and Marcos Alonso are the obvious choices here (though the Brazilian would most likely not start anyway).
+If you visit Bengal Law website, you will know how common injuries are in sports.
+Coming to our wing-backs, since Emerson is set to miss tomorrow’s game due to injury, there isn’t really a lot of choice in this department to ask opinion on claiming for disability and thus Victor Moses and Marcos Alonso are the obvious choices here (though the Brazilian would most likely not start anyway).
+Injuries amidst game are not easy to compensate like to get compensation for truck accidents.
 In midfield, I believe Conte will have to choose the three of N’Golo Kanté, Cesc Fábregas and Tiémoué Bakayoko, as we’ve once again got no real alternatives here due to Danny Drinkwater being M.I.A. and Pedro’s continuous poor form.
+If there are some multi-vehicle accident claims, then people can check out attorneys.

 Last but not least, we’ve got the attack.
 Olivier Giroud and Eden Hazard just have to start as the front 2 and I say this without a shadow of a doubt in my mind that Conte will do the same.
 Given that neither of them played particularly well against Newcastle (that’s an understatement that applies to just about every Chelsea player) but if anyone is going to hurt that United team then it’ll be one of those two.
 As Hazard goes, so do Chelsea, so now here is his chance to lead us to the trophy.